openstack/kayobe/README.md

 provisioned with an OS image.
 To configure the overcloud hosts' OS:

     (kayobe-venv) $ kayobe overcloud host configure

+If the controller hosts use disks that have been in use in a previous installation, it may be necessary to wipe partition and LVM data from those disks.
+To wipe all disks that are not mounted during host configuration:

+    (kayobe-venv) $ kayobe overcloud host configure --wipe-disks

 It is possible to use prebuilt container images from an image registry such as Dockerhub.
 In some cases it may be necessary to build images locally either to